Monotype typefaces: Hot metal

 Type for hand-composing was also cast with Monotype machines; all characters up to 36pt, and rules, could be cast on a large-composition machine.
 Another machine was the "super-caster" or "supra", which could cast single type.
 After conversion it could also be used to cast any material needed in print shops, including reglettes, ornaments, and similar designs, as well as characters up to 72 points.
 There were moulds with inserts for sizes 14 to 36 point.
 For the even larger sizes of 42, 48, 60 and 72 point another type cast was used.
 The machine had to be reconfigured for each different type requirement.

 Unit arrangement

 The width of the hot-lead Monotype type is expressed in units of a set.
-The widest letter in the alphabet, usually the capital "W", was measured in quarter-pica points, a unit being 1/18 part of this width.
+The widest letter in the alphabet, usually the capital "W", was measured in quarter-pica units, a unit being 1/18 part of this width.

 The unit width is calculated as follows for a 12-set example.